 Surfshark's one-month plan is pretty pricey in the grand scheme, coming in at $12.95 – that rivals the upper echelons on VPN pricing, on a par with the excellent but expensive ExpressVPN.

-Do be aware that the 12-month plan includes 12 free months, which is how the stated price is so low.
+Do be aware that the 12-month plan includes 12 free months, which is what makes the stated price so low – but even after renewal prices are below $5 a month.

 NordVPN's one-month plan comes in at $11.95, a little cheaper than Surfshark.
 A six-month plan offers a small discount, coming in at $9 a month, but real savings are offered on the two-year plan, which is set at $3.71 a month.